-10 Figure 2 makes clear that the largest changes in our instrument occur for low- to moderate-income families.
-If $\hat{E}[P{i,a}|P{i,a-1}] = P{i,a-1}$, then the value of the instrument over time (as a function of pretax income) would be as illustrated in Figure 2.
-For very low-earnings families, however, $\hat{E}[P{i,a}|P{i,a-1}] > P{i,a-1}$ since their earned income is predicted to rise.
-The time-invariant control function accounts for the fact that the value of the instrument varies by income even when the EITC schedule does not change.
+$^{^{13}}$ Figure 1b makes clear that the largest changes in our instrument occur for low to moderate income families.
+If $\hat{E}[P{i,a}|P{i,a-1}] = P{i,a-1}$, then the value of the instrument over time (as a function of pre-tax income) would be as illustrated in Figure 1b.
+However, for very low earnings families, $\hat{E}[P{i,a}|P{i,a-1}] > P{i,a-1}$ since their earned income is predicted to rise.
+For example, families with zero earned income last period are predicted to earn roughly \$4,000 in the current period.
+For such families with two or more children, the value of the instrument is approximately \$600 annually prior to 1995 and jumps to almost \$1,500 in 1995 due to the large EITC expansion.
+(A family with two kids earning \$4,000 received approximately \$600 annually in EITC benefits for 1987-1993 and roughly \$1,500 for 1995-99.
+In all years, families with no earned income received \$0 in EITC benefits.
+See Figure 1a.)
+Note that the time invariant control function accounts for the fact that the value of the instrument varies by income even when the EITC schedule does not change.
 As discussed below, our approach requires that the EITC schedule itself must change over time to identify the effect of income on child achievement.

-11The Appendix provides a more detailed discussion of these issues.
+14Appendix A provides a more detailed discussion of these issues.
 See Heckman and Robb (1985) for a general treatment of control functions.
-Linear spline functions yield results similar to those presented in the paper.
+Linear spline functions yield similar results to those presented in the paper.

-Our approach relies on one fundamental assumption: the relationship between child development shocks and lagged pretax income must be stable over time.
-In using a time-invariant control function $\Phi(\cdot)$, our baseline analysis assumes implicitly that the relationship between $\Delta\varepsilon{ia}$ and pretax income does not vary with time over our sample period.
+ment shocks and lagged pre-tax income must be stable over time.
+In using a time invariant control function $\Phi(\cdot)$, our baseline analysis implicitly assumes that the relationship between $\Delta \varepsilon{ia}$ and pre-tax income does not vary with time over our sample period.
 To relax this assumption, we explore additional specifications that allow the control function to evolve smoothly over time or to vary state by state in response to changes in state welfare or school accountability policies.
-It is not possible to allow the control function to vary freely over time, however, since this would eliminate any independent variation in our instrument $\Delta\chi_a^{IV}(P{i,a-1})$.
+However, it is not possible to allow the control function to vary freely over time, since this would eliminate any independent variation in our instrument $\Delta \chi_a^{IV}(P{i,a-1})$.

-With a fully flexible (time-invariant) control function, all identification comes from differential changes in the EITC schedule over time.
+With a fully flexible (time invariant) control function, all identification comes from differential changes in the EITC schedule over time.
 Our strategy would break down if the EITC schedule did not change during our sample period, since there would be no independent variation in our instrument given the control function $\Phi(P{i,a-1})$.
 In fact, our approach requires at least three periods of data, since we need at least two different changes in the EITC schedule over time given a flexible control function.
 To better understand identification, suppose that income did not change at all over time.
 In this case, any changes in after-tax income would be driven solely by changes in the EITC schedule.
-The validity of our research design, therefore, hinges on controlling flexibly for pretax income with the control function.
-The fact that we use lagged pretax income is second-order.
+The validity of our research design, therefore, hinges on controlling flexibly for pre-tax income with the control function.
+The fact that we use lagged pre-tax income is second order.